This advice applies to Scotland. Change country

 Young people over school leaving age and under 18 are known as young workers.
 Young people can leave school on one of two dates depending on when they become 16.

 There are special laws to protect the employment rights of young workers.
 These concern your health and safety, what jobs you can do, when you can work, and how many hours you can work.
 These laws are very strict, and an employer can be prosecuted for breaking them.
+There are special rules for selling alcohol, tobacco products and e-cigarettes.

 For information on school leaving dates, see Problems at school.